GooglingTheCancerGenome/sv-callers/README.md

 [![Build Status](https://travis-ci.org/GooglingTheCancerGenome/sv-callers.svg?branch=dev)](https://travis-ci.org/GooglingTheCancerGenome/sv-callers)

-Structural variants (SVs) are an important class of genetic variation implicated in a wide array of genetic diseases. _sv-callers_ is a Snakemake-based workflow that combines several state-of-the-art tools for detecting SVs in whole genome sequencing (WGS) data.
+Structural variants (SVs) are an important class of genetic variation implicated in a wide array of genetic diseases. _sv-callers_ is a _Snakemake_-based workflow that combines several state-of-the-art tools for detecting SVs in whole genome sequencing (WGS) data.
 The workflow is easy to use and deploy on any Linux-based machine.
 In particular, the workflow supports automated software deployment, easy configuration and addition of new analysis tools as well as enables to scale from a single computer to different HPC clusters with minimal effort.

 ### Dependencies